gnzlbg/jemallocator/jemalloc-sys/readme.md

 > Note: the Rust allocator API is implemented for `jemalloc` in the
 > [`jemallocator`](https://crates.io/crates/jemallocator) crate.

-`jemalloc` is a general purpose memory allocation, its documentation can be found here:
+`jemalloc` is a general purpose memory allocator, its documentation can be found here:

 * [API documentation][jemalloc_docs]